BeeBeeBethC/Portfolio-Project-2/TESTING.md

 ![jslint-metrics](assets/documentation-screenshots/metrics-jslint.png)

-on looking at them, I wondered what all of them meant, I opened Replit and used Replit AI to help better understand the metrics from JSLint.
+at first glance, I wondered what all of them meant, I opened Replit and used Replit AI to help better understand the metrics from JSLint.

 on reflection, these are my interpretations from the metrics.